 Children become digitally literate and are ready to confidently use technology at home and at school.
 We believe it is a skill that empowers, and one that all pupils should be aware of and develop competence in.
 Pupils who can think computationally are better able to create, understand and use computer-based technology, and so are better prepared for today’s world and future.

-Evidence of progression in computing is collected in named school files on the server where pupils pick and save work to include and it is shared with their peers to assess and discuss.
+Evidence of pupils work is saved in pupil folders on purple mash.
+Students also have the opportunity to share their work in their classroom blog and make positive comments on classmates work.
+Pupils work is also displayed in year groups floor books.
 We believe that when assessing computing it is important to look for evidence of knowledge of understanding as well as technical skills.
 Asking pupils to talk about what they have learned as well as showing the work they have completed, provide important evidence of learning.
 We assess through observation of work on tasks, contribution to class discussion and peer discussions.
-Work is also evidenced in the class ‘Art, Computing and Design and Technology Learning Journal’.

 We measure the impact of our curriculum through the following methods: